Motorcycles, quad bikes and scooters

 Make sure you get your motorcycle regularly serviced, and check that there are no fluid leaks and the oil and water levels on your motorcycle are correct.

-Check your your lights, brakes, steering, horn and tyres.
+Check your lights, brakes, steering, horn and tyres.

-If you're upgrading to a more powerful bike after gaining your R class licence, take time to practice before taking to the road.
+If you're upgrading to a more powerful motorcycle after gaining your R class licence, take time to practice before taking to the road.

 Check your protective clothing

-You must wear the correct protective clothing including an approved motorbike helmet .
+You must wear the correct protective clothing including an approved motorcycle helmet.